 As a result of Mr. Sloan’s appellate victories, his work has been recognized by The National Law Journal’s 2017 “Appellate Hot List.”
 In 2017, Mr. Sloan received the Frederick Douglass Human Rights Award from the Southern Center for Human Rights, the Light of Justice Award from the Texas Defender Service and the Catalyst Award for Legal Advocate of the Year by The Arc.

-Mr. Sloan has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
-He has been described as “a high-powered Washington lawyer with extensive government experience” (The Washington Post), “a top Washington lawyer” (ABC News), “an esteemed Washington lawyer with diverse government and private sector experience” (Washingtonian Magazine) and “Appellate Lawyer of the Week” (National Law Journal).
+Mr. Sloan has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America and The Legal 500 U.S. He has been described as “a high-powered Washington lawyer with extensive government experience” (The Washington Post), “a top Washington lawyer” (ABC News), “an esteemed Washington lawyer with diverse government and private sector experience” (Washingtonian Magazine) and “Appellate Lawyer of the Week” (National Law Journal).
 He has taught cyberspace law as an adjunct professor at Georgetown University Law Center, George Washington University Law School and American University’s Washington College of Law.

 From 2000 to 2008, Mr. Sloan served as general counsel of Washingtonpost.Newsweek Interactive, The Washington Post Company’s online subsidiary.
 He was active in the in-house bar, serving on the board of directors of the Association of Corporate Counsel and on the advisory board of Corporate Pro Bono.
 From 2005 to 2008, he also served as publisher of Slate Magazine, which was acquired by The Washington Post Company in 2005.
 He was selected in 2007 as one of Min Magazine’s “21 Most Intriguing People in Publishing.”